How to Make Valentine's Day Cards with Heart String Art — Easy Step-by-Step Guide

 5. 5

-Carefully poke the needle through the cardstock from the back to the front, starting at one of the marked dots on your heart outline.
+To begin the string art, carefully poke the needle through the cardstock from the *back* of the card to the *front*, starting at one of the marked dots along your drawn heart outline.
+Ensure the knot is on the back and won't be visible from the front.

 6. 6